 10. Black Phoebe

-The black phoebe is a beautiful passerine bird belonging to the tyrant-flycatcher family.
+The black phoebe is a beautiful passerine bird from the tyrant flycatcher family.
 It breeds from southwest Oregon and California south through Central and South America, where it can be found year-round.

 However, its northern populations tend to migrate seasonally in some areas.
-Six subspecies of this species have been identified so far: two are occasional visitors while the others are more common residents in their range.
+Six subspecies of this species have been identified: two are occasional visitors, while the others are more common residents in their range.

 The adult has mainly dark grey upperparts with a white belly; juveniles may show brownish tones instead of grey ones on their back.